isomerpages/moh-vaccinegov/pages/faq.md

 					</div>
 				   <div class="tab">
 						<input id="question-1-6" type="checkbox">
-							<label for="question-1-6" class="tab-label">How can I register to receive the Nuvaxovid COVID-19 vaccine?</label>
+							<label for="question-1-6" class="tab-label">How can I register to receive the Novavax/Nuvaxovid COVID-19 vaccine?</label>
 						<div class="tab-content">
 							<p>Persons <strong>18 and above</strong> who have yet to receive any dose of the COVID-19 vaccine and wish to receive Nuvaxovid for their primary series may register their interest here.
 An SMS with a personalised booking link will be sent to the registered mobile number to book an appointment on the National Appointment System.<br><br>
 Eligible individuals who wish to complete their primary series or booster vaccination with Nuvaxovid can book an appointment using the link from their existing SMS invite.<br><br>